dmharoon/dmharoon.github.io/_pages/about.md

 I am a Research Fellow jointly at School of Computing (SoC) and Institute for Functional Intelligent Materials (IFIM), National University of Singapore (NUS), where I work on <b>Graph Neural Networks</b> and their applications in molecular representation learning.

-My general research interests lie in <b>Representation learning</b>  and <b>Probabilistic modeling</b>.
-Over the last few years, I have worked on representation learning on the graph structured data with applications in vision, language and molecular representation learning.
+My general research interests lie in <b>Representation learning, Probabilistic  and Generative modeling</b>.
+Over the last few years, I have worked on representation learning on the graph structured data with applications in vision, language and Science.

+Generative
+Modeling with applications in Vision, Language and Science.

 Previously, I graduated with a <b>PhD in Computer Science</b> from SoC, NUS where I was advised by [Prof. Lee Wee Sun](https://www.comp.nus.edu.sg/~leews/).
 My PhD thesis work was focussed on improving the expressive power of Graph Neural Networks.